On the Joint Optimization of Energy Harvesting and Sensing of Piezoelectric Energy Harvesters: Case Study of a Cable-Stayed Bridge: Acknowledgments

 The authors wish to thank CSIRO’s Digital Productivity business unit, Data61 for providing the research data.
 The instrumentation and the field tests of this bridge have been planned and conducted by researchers at Data61 in collaboration with academics at University of New South Wales (UNSW).
-The authors wish also thank the Faculty of Engineering at UNSW for provision of selective seed funding under the GROW scheme.
+The authors also thank the Faculty of Engineering at UNSW for provision of selective seed funding under the GROW scheme.
+This research project was undertaken with the assistance of resources and services from the National Computational Infrastructure (NCI), which is supported by the Australian Government.
+The authors acknowledge support from the UNSW Resource Allocation Scheme managed by Research Technology Services at UNSW Sydney.